Have you ever noticed that having too much of everything is like having nothing? I just learned that lesson again in the Moving Forward company van.

 That’s how it starts.
 Few people start out to make a big mess.
 It’s just a little step, followed by another little step.

-After first day I know that I’ve used a lot of tissue and paper, so I toss in some more.
-After the second day, an employee wonders if we have enough spare Ziplocks, so she throws in another box just in case.
+After the first day I know that I’ve used a lot of tissue and paper, so I toss in some more.
+After the second day, an employee wonders if we have enough spare Ziplocks, so she throws in another box, just in case.

 Ah-HaH!
 There They Are

 How many times have I helped someone organize a kitchen only to find a dozen rubber spatulas, six means of making coffee, a half dozen rolls of tin foil and 4 sets of glass measuring cups.
-The problem wasn’t that she didn’t have something that she needed, it was that she couldn’t find what she needed… so she had to buy a new one.
+The problem wasn’t that she didn’t have what she needed, it was that she couldn’t find what she needed… so she went and bought a new one.

-Too much of everything leads to not being able to not being able to find anything.
+Too much of everything leads to not being able to find anything.

 So the solution to this is to have a place for everything and to put each item back in its place every time you use it.
 Right?